m-ober/SSDStressTest/README.md

 # SSDStressTest

 Solid State Drive (SSD) Stress Testing Tool.
 Continuously write to the drive while monitoring one or more SMART values.
+The tool Hard Disk Sentinel is also supported for monitoring where SMART values are not available via WMI.

 ![Example](http://www.hardwareluxx.de/images/stories/galleries/reviews/samsung-sm951/temperature/en_sm951-no-cooling-500.png)